Silvis, Illinois: 2020 census

+Education

-Silvis public schools belong to three districts, Carbon Cliff-Barstow School District 36, East Moline School District 37, and Silvis School District 34.
-There are three Silvis preschool schools., three elementary schools, one junior high school and one high school belonging to the Silvis school districts.
+Portions of Silvis are divided between three elementary school districts: Silvis School District 34, East Moline School District 37, and Carbon Cliff-Barstow School District 36.
+All of it is in the United Township High School District 30.

+There are three Silvis school district: preschool schools., three elementary schools, one junior high school and one high school belonging to the Silvis school districts.